georgerobertkplivi/swapcard/readme.md

 To run a test use the command
 _**pytest -k test_name_**

-To Run the Complete AllThe Tests in a test file _**pytest -k amazon_test.py**_
+To Run the All The Tests in a test file
+ _**pytest -k amazon_test.py**_

 Pass in the flags _**--headed**_ or _**--headless**_ to run the test in _headed_ or _headless_ modes respectively